All Collections

 • How to configure permissions for roles in your application

-What is back office?
+What is the back office?

 Setting the back office template

-In the example below, we are going to enable the ‘admin’ role to view and perform actions in the back office.
-To do this, just click once on the free space on the right side of a page, then hit “Edit permissions” in the actions section (the options menu on the left).
-In the slide-out setting menu, tick the needed role and set the permission to ‘Allowed’.
-Press 'Save' as you finish configuring it.
+In the example below, we are going to enable the admin role to view and perform actions in the back office.
+To do this, just click once on the free space on the right side of a page, then hit Edit permissions in the actions section (the options menu on the left).
+In the slide-out setting menu, tick the needed role and set the permission to Allowed.
+Press Save as you finish configuring it.

 Don’t forget that there are also model permissions and they have to be set as well.
 Check this article to learn more about it.

-In case you need another back office page, let’s say, not only for clients but also for companies, you can create it separately but then easily create switching between these two back office pages.
-In order to enable this, you need to select a side menu (if you’re using partial) and click on ‘Edit partial’ (1), then pick up the needed list item (2) and select a page with another back office page (3) - “Companies” in our case.
+In case you need another back office page, let’s say, not only for clients but also for companies, you can create it separately but then easily switch between these two back office pages.
+In order to enable this, you need to select a side menu (if you’re using partial) and click on Edit partial (1), then pick up the needed list item (2) and select a page with another back office page (3) - Companies in our case.

 Note: If you’re not using a partial, start from step 2.

-Press the 'Play' button in order to compile the page and enable the changes you've made.
+Press the Play button in order to compile the page and enable the changes you've made.

 Did this answer your question?